ishkapoor2000/chai-sutta-explorer/README.md

-# chai-sutta-explorer README
+# Chai Sutta API Explorer

-This is the README for your extension "chai-sutta-explorer".
-After writing up a brief description, we recommend including the following sections.
+This VS Code extension helps you find the perfect chai-sutta spots in your codebase.
+Because coding runs on chai and sutta!

 ## Features